Ilha Grande The Southeast, Brazil Travel Guide

 Efforts protect native flora and fauna, freshwater sources, and supervise tourism impacts.

-Boat tours offer views like no other of the rugged coastline and pristine beaches.
-Many secluded shores are accessible only by boat or challenging trails.
+Boat tours offer unparalleled views of the rocky coast and pristine beaches.
+Many remote beaches are accessible only by boat or tough routes.

-The island's mountainous ground is adorned with lush Atlantic Forest.
+The island's mountainous ground is covered in lush Atlantic Forest.
 Hiking trails climb through this dense vegetation to panoramic viewpoints.

 A bohemian beach village near Paraty, known for its natural pools and wild surf beaches.